lukenorberg/ase220-a2/README.md

 # Contributors

 Luke Norberg
-* Created number pagination
+* Created the update button and logic
-* added additional bootstrap styling
+* Combined and refactored code

 Anna Dinius
 * Created the modal